Aims of Chrishall Archive Group:

 - To welcome and inform residents of the history of the village and surrounding area.

-- To facilitate regular opportunities to meet and discuss the history of the village.
+- To provide regular opportunities to meet and discuss the history of the village.

 On this page you will find details of some of the projects that the history group have undertaken over the years.
 Some are actively being worked on while others are essentially “finished”.
 However a history project is never really finished of course as there are always new finds that can be added.
 If any of the projects here are of interest and you think you might be able to contribute something, large or small, then do please let us know.